ggoutbreak assumes a consistent naming scheme for

 not work as anticipated with irregular dates, and some conversions

-between weeks and months for example are potentially risky.
+between weeks and months, for example, are potentially lossy.

-Two time series can be aligned to make them comparable:
+Two time series can be aligned to make them comparable, although by default the creation of time series means they are already comparable:

 orig_dates = Sys.Date()+1:10*7